BREATHING & GENTLE YOGA FOR CANCER PATIENTS

 Thanks to conventional medicine he stayed with us for many years.
 Nevertheless, we experienced many moments where death was around the corner but he was a fighter and loved life deeply.
 He was a very rational man and not into yoga.
 But autogenic training and meditation helped him get through many emotions and bear painful treatments.
 The worst weren't the symptoms of the disease itself but the fears, anger, sadness, terror, confusion, doubts, hopes, dis-illusions, debilitating fatigue, physical discomfort and the mere side effects of the medicine.

-More and more scientific research is being carried out on the effectiveness of yoga and meditation practices.
-The assistant professor of medicine at Harvard Medical School, Dr. Sat Bir Khalsa, has conducted a significant amount of cutting edge research that gives substantial evidence of the restoring qualities of yoga and meditation.
+Nowadays, more and more scientific research is being carried out on the benefits of yoga and meditation practices.
+The assistant professor of medicine at Harvard Medical School, Dr. Sat Bir Khalsa, as well as Dr. Lorenzo Cohen from the MD Anderson Cancer Center, have conducted significant amount of cutting edge research that gives substantial evidence of the restoring qualities of yoga, the breath and meditation.
 We already acknowledge yoga and meditation as spiritual practices and now with these studies we can see how the same practices can have measurable positive effects on health and healing.
-Hence, yoga is often recommended by doctors.
+Hence, yoga is often recommended by doctors as integral holistic rehabilitation.

 The Buddha once said: "There is no way home.
 Home is the way."

-In this spirit, coming home to your body, home to yourself, can be the attention and compassion your body calls for.
+In this spirit, coming home to your body, home to yourself, home into your heart can be the attention and compassion your body calls for.

 Tiny yoga, gentle, kind and soft, stimulates the detoxification of the tissue and nervous systems.
 It stimulates the immune system and builds new bone density which is often affected by radiation.
-The yoga will help to gain new strength, flexibility and physical well-being.
+Radiation also hardens the tissue and as a consequence restricts breathing.
+Breath work and yoga will help to gain inner space and wideness, new physical strength and increase overall well-being.
 Regularly practiced meditation resets the mind into a more positive emotional set balance.
 Also improving the sensing of the physical body strengthens intuition and trust.
-It empowers the practitioner to feel in control of their life, create hope and provide a community.
-As a whole, it boosts the body's self-healing capacities.
+It empowers the practitioner to feel in control of their life, create hope and also provide a community.
+As a whole, especially breath work boosts the body's self-healing capacities.
 The body is very intelligent and all its organisms react super sensitive once we allow to listen, accept and surrender.

 Likewise a regular mindfulness meditation practice also undoes tensions and anxieties.
-Meditation bestows moments of stillness and quiet, through which the mind is clarified and strengthened.
-Also, new joy, confidence and life force can be obtained through it.
+Meditation bestows moments of stillness and quiet, through which the mind is clarified and gains focus.
+New joy, self-confidence and vitality can be obtained through it.